ryssbowh/craft-themes/DEVELOPERS.md

 ## Fields (Pro)

-There are 18 types of fields defined by this plugin.
+There are 19 types of fields defined by this plugin.

-13 "themes" fields, created by this plugin, which can have their own displayers :
+14 custom fields, created by this plugin, which can have their own displayers :

 - Author : handles the author of an entry
 - File : handles the file of an asset